basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 ### Configuration

-The following parameters can be used to configure LevelDB tiered storage:
+If you are using the newer, `riak.conf`-based configuration system, the following parameters can be used to configure LevelDB tiered storage:

 Parameter | Description
 :---------|:-----------
 `leveldb.tiered` | The level number at which data should switch to the slower array.
 The default is `0`, which disables the feature.
 `leveldb.tiered.path.fast` | The path prefix for `.sst` files below the level set by `leveldb.tiered` `leveldb.tiered.path.slow` | The path prefix for `.sst` files at and above the level set by `leveldb.tiered`

+If you are using the older, `app.config`-based system, the example below will show you the equivalents of the settings listed in the table above.

 #### Example